ahmedabb104/Snake-Game/README.md

 # Snake-Game
-Classic snake game made using Pygame.
+Classic snake game.
 To play, run main.exe

-Controls:
+### Controls:
 - Use the arrow keys to move the snake
 - Toggle between light and dark mode using 'd'

+### Technologies used:
+- Python
+- Pygame library